Certified Nursing Assistant Cover Letter Examples That Get Interviews in 2026

 Dear [Hiring Manager’s Name],

 In high-demand units, consistency matters more than promises.
-Over the past 15 years as a CNA at [Facility Name], I supported up to [15–20] patients per shift while maintaining accurate documentation and safe mobility assistance.
+Over the past 15 years as a CNA at [Facility Name], I have supported up to [15–20] patients per shift while maintaining accurate documentation and providing safe mobility assistance.

 Sincerely,